Monday, February 22, 2010

 It's being called the greatest upset in the tournament since February 22, 1980, 30 years ago today, when the U.S. beat the Soviet Union in Lake Placid, New York, and then went on to beat Finland 2 days later for the Gold Medal.

 Hail the Champions:

-From Massachusetts, all from Boston University, goaltender Jim Craig, right wing and team Captain Mike Eruzione, Dave Silk and Jack O'Callahan.
+From Massachusetts, all from Boston University: Goaltender Jim Craig, right wing and team Captain Mike Eruzione, right wing Dave Silk and defenseman Jack O'Callahan.

-From Michigan (but also Ohio's Bowling Green State University), defenseman Ken Morrow and center Mark Wells.
+From Michigan, but attending Ohio's Bowling Green State University: Defenseman Ken Morrow and center Mark Wells.

-Schneider had also played on the '76 U.S. Olympic team; Harrington and Verchota played again in '84.
+Schneider had also played on the '76 U.S. Olympic team.
+Harrington and Verchota played on the U.S. team again in '84.
 Brooks had played on the '64 team and was the last player cut from the '60 team that won the Gold Medal on home ice at Squaw Valley, California, a team that included Christian's father and uncle.

 Broten and his brothers Aaron and Paul all played in the NHL, and all for the New Jersey Devils, as did Mark Johnson.
 Suter's brother Gary became an NHL star, and Bob's son Ryan is on this year's team.

 "We Beat the Russians!"
 It was a great moment.

 But a "miracle"?
 Miracle, my Yankee Doodle ass.